juju/docs/1073-managing-relations.md

 The final section of the status output shows all current established relations.

+<h2 id="heading--cross-model-relations">Cross model relations</h2>

+Relations can also work across models, even across multiple controllers and clouds.

+This functionality can enable your databases to be hosted on bare metal, where I/O performance is paramount, and your apps to live within Kubernetes, where scalability and application density are more important.

+See [Cross model relations](/t/cross-model-relations/1150) for more information.

 <h2 id="heading--removing-relations">Removing relations</h2>

 There are times when a relation just isn't working and it is time to move on.
 See the [Removing things](/t/removing-things/1063#heading--removing-relations) page for how to do this.

-<h2 id="heading--cross-model-relations">Cross model relations</h2>

-Relations can also work across models, even across multiple controllers.
-See [Cross model relations](/t/cross-model-relations/1150) for more information.
+## Implementation details

+Relations are not network connections.
+They're implemented on top of the connections that the unit agents establish with the controller at startup.

+The Juju controller acts as a message broker within a virtual [star typology](https://en.wikipedia.org/wiki/Star_network).
+This allows units to send data via relations that might not have connectivity with each other.

 <!-- LINKS -->